mesosphere/dcos-docs-site/pages/1.8/administration/id-and-access-mgt/ent/service-auth/spark-auth/index.md

 ## About creating a service account

 Next, you must create a service account.
-This section describes how to use either the Enterprise DC/OS CLI or the web interface to accomplish this.
+This section describes how to use either the DC/OS Enterprise CLI or the web interface to accomplish this.

-## Using the Enterprise DC/OS CLI
+## Using the DC/OS Enterprise CLI

-**Prerequisite:** You must have the [DC/OS CLI installed](/1.8/usage/cli/install/), the [Enterprise DC/OS CLI 0.4.14 or later installed](/1.8/usage/cli/enterprise-cli/#ent-cli-install), and be logged in as a superuser via `dcos auth login`.
+**Prerequisite:** You must have the [DC/OS CLI installed](/1.8/usage/cli/install/), the [DC/OS Enterprise CLI 0.4.14 or later installed](/1.8/usage/cli/enterprise-cli/#ent-cli-install), and be logged in as a superuser via `dcos auth login`.

 1. Use the following command to use the public key you just generated to create a new service account called `spark-principal`.